vergilet/repost/README.md

 ## Diagram

-What problem does it solve:
+What problem does it solve?

 <p align="center">
     <a href="https://user-images.githubusercontent.com/2478436/55143646-d0da3500-5147-11e9-91a3-1bac9d560fb2.png">